 - Ike and every other person from Canada on South Park.

-- Billy and his father from The Grim Adventures of Billy & Mandy.
+- Billy and his father, as well as his cat Milkshakes and Mandy's dog Saliva, from The Grim Adventures of Billy & Mandy.

 - Codename: Kids Next Door, though there are a few exceptions.

 - An unusual CGI case is in many of the kid characters in the Scary Godmother film adaptations.
 It looks especially bizarre with the way they blink in some scenes.